Soft Skills Interview Queries

 7. How do you find a balance between assertiveness and diplomacy during negotiations?

-Employers ask these questions not only to candidates for a leadership role.
-Generally, leadership skills show that you can embrace responsibility for a previous project or your teammates, be initiative, and lead by example.
+Employers ask these enquiries not only to candidates for a leadership role.
+Generally, leadership skills show that you can embrace responsibility for a previous programme or your teammates, be initiative, and lead by example.
 As a manager, you can hear questions about your leadership style and successes/failures when leading a team.

 To move forward in the hiring process, give specific examples and accomplishments.
 Show that you appreciate diverse perspectives, can manage relations in your team, and develop viable strategies.